7 ways 9/11 influenced pop culture that you may have forgotten or never known about

 The 2002 short film Operation Enduring Freedom: The Opening Chapter, detailed above, was the direct result of a hush-hush meeting the previous fall between government officials and Hollywood executives.
 Led by President Bush’s most trusted adviser, the Republican strategist Karl Rove, and attended by the likes of HBO’s Chris Albrecht and CBS head Les Moonves, the meeting was openly in service of creating an “arts and entertainment task force” to support the War on Terror.

-It’s unclear the full extent to which the message of that meeting was received, but some of the impact is absolutely traceable.
-CBS’s CIA-set series The Agency was created in 2001, but by fall 2002, the show featured plot lines such as this one: “When Gage discovers that a potential Iraqi defector has been held prisoner in the U.S. for the last six years, he authorizes a mission to take the man back to his homeland to identify a weapons site.”
+It’s unclear how many of the meeting’s attendees actually acted on it, but some of the impact appears traceable.
+CBS’s CIA-set series The Agency was created in 2001, but by fall 2002, the show featured plot lines about Iraqi defectors leading CIA agents back to their homeland to identify weapons sites.
 During its highly rated seventh season in the spring of 2002, CBS’s naval-based hit JAG suddenly found its heroes fighting Al-Qaeda.
-The following year, CBS unveiled NCIS (Naval Criminal Investigative Service), a ratings juggernaut with a terrorism subplot in its first season, and unveiled The Unit in 2006, a show from reactionary playwright David Mamet that centered on counterterrorism.
+The following year, CBS unveiled NCIS (Naval Criminal Investigative Service), a ratings juggernaut with a terrorism subplot in its first season, and in 2006 the network launched The Unit, a show from reactionary playwright David Mamet that centered on counterterrorism.

-Although, as Variety reported at the time of the meeting in 2001, “The White House emissaries were careful to avoid suggestions that any form of propaganda films would be fostered by the new task force,” what else does one call a joint effort between the government and the entertainment industry to create pointed wartime messaging?
+Although, as Variety reported of the meeting in 2001, “The White House emissaries were careful to avoid suggestions that any form of propaganda films would be fostered by the new task force,” what else does one call a joint effort between the government and the entertainment industry to create pointed wartime messaging?

 Hollywood feeds the government

 Before the meeting to discuss selling the war on terror in November 2001, another meeting took place between government officials and key figures in the entertainment industry.
-Rather than give marching orders, however, the point of this meeting was to solicit ideas from Hollywood creatives on what type of future terrorist scenarios the U.S. might expect, along with potential solutions.
+Rather than give marching orders, however, the point of this meeting was to solicit ideas from Hollywood creatives on future terrorist scenarios the U.S. might expect, along with potential solutions.
 Die Hard screenwriter Steven E. De Souza, Fight Club director David Fincher, and even Being John Malkovich creator Spike Jonze were among those assembled for the surreal speculation session at the U.S. Army-funded Institute for Creative Technologies in California.
-Intelligence services might have surmised that Bin Laden was determined to strike in the U.S., but it was an Iron Man comic book, after all, that predicted in 1994 an attack on the Twin Towers and the Pentagon.
+Intelligence services might have surmised that Bin Laden was determined to strike in the U.S., but it was an Iron Man comic, after all, that predicted in 1994 an attack on the Twin Towers and the Pentagon.

-Meetings weren’t the only thing the U.S. government got out of Hollywood.
-In the years after 9/11, the two entities appeared to be locked in a recursive feedback loop around the ethics of counterterrorism.
-The most prominent example of this phenomenon is Fox’s hit thriller 24, which increasingly mirrored real-life events, and which may have in turn influenced government officials and military staff—particularly on the issue of torture.
+The U.S. government got more than just meetings out of Hollywood, though.
+In the years after 9/11, the two entities appeared locked in a recursive feedback loop around the ethics of counterterrorism.
+The most prominent example is Fox’s hit thriller 24, which increasingly mirrored real-life events, and may have in turn influenced government officials and military staff—particularly on the issue of torture.

-Although 24‘s gimmick was that each episode corresponded with one hour in a season-length single day, the show’s true focus was on whether the ends of saving the day are justified by the means of torture.
+Although 24‘s gimmick was that each episode corresponded with one hour in a season-length single day, the show’s true focus seemed to be on whether the ends of saving the day are justified by the means of torture.
 (Its answer?
 An emphatic affirmative.)
 The show followed counterterrorism expert Jack Bauer (Kiefer Sutherland) as he sought to defuse the latest in a series of constant threats to the U.S., frequently through “enhanced interrogation.”
 The show was reportedly a favorite of President Bush, and according to Diane Beaver, a lawyer who had been a staff judge advocate at Guantanamo Bay in fall 2002, a lot of people working at the military prison were fans.
 As Beaver told The Guardian in 2008, “Some described to me how the series contributed directly to an environment encouraging those in the interrogation facility to see themselves as being on the front line, and to go further than they otherwise might have.
 24 also made it more difficult for those who objected to the abuse to stop it.”

-The show’s ongoing portrayal of torture as a reliable, justified tactic eventually prompted the dean of West Point to fly to California in the fall of 2006, with three professional interrogators in tow, to convince the show’s creative team to instead “do a show where torture backfires.”
+The show’s ongoing portrayal of torture as a reliable, justified tactic eventually prompted the dean of West Point to fly to California in the fall of 2006, with three professional interrogators in tow, in an attempt to convince the show’s creative team to instead “do a show where torture backfires.”

-Perhaps such a show would help accomplish what the blowback from Abu Ghraib apparently had not.
+Perhaps such a show would help accomplish what the fallout from Abu Ghraib apparently had not.

 The shaping of the MCU